CVEProject/cvelistV5/README.md

 The CVE Program is currently aware of the following issues with regard to CVE List downloads.
 These issues are currently being addressed by the [CVE Automation Working Group (AWG)](https://www.cve.org/ProgramOrganization/WorkingGroups#AutomationWorkingGroupAWG).
 Updates or resolutions will be noted here when available.

-1. **Added 3/28/2023:** CVE Records published prior to 2023 may have significant publication, reserved, and update date discrepancies.
+1. ~~**Added 3/28/2023:** CVE Records published prior to 2023 may have significant publication, reserved, and update date discrepancies.
 As a result, this repository should not be used for CVE production metrics at this time.
-A fix will be forthcoming.
+A fix will be forthcoming.~~
+    1. Updated 09/17/2024: Many of the CVE ID records affected by this issue have been corrected.
+Corrected fields include `cveMetadata.datePublished`, `cveMetadata.dateReserved`, and `containers.cna.providerMetadata.dateUpdated`.
+Other issues such as missing `cveMetadata.datePublished` and `cveMetadata.dateReserved` may persist and a fix will be forthcoming.
+The impact of these other issues affects a relatively smaller subset of the CVE ID records.

 ## Reporting Issues